DarkseidAM/trailerfin_rust/README.md

 # Optional, Defaults to '/mnt/plex'
 TRAILERFIN_SCAN_PATH: "/data"

+# The path to the cache directory where the local embedded db is stored.
+# Optional, Defaults to '/config'
+# The cache is currently only used to store a lookup of tmdb to imdb ids to reduce the need to requery for them.
+TRAILERFIN_CACHE_PATH: "/config"

 # The useragent to use when fetching trailers.
 # Optional, Defaults to 'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 Chrome/124.0.0.0'.
 TRAILERFIN_USER_AGENT: "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 Chrome/124.0.0.0"